pitoniak32/trace-export/README.md

 - The data is not locked to a specific vendors tooling!
 (See [Vendors](https://opentelemetry.io/ecosystem/vendors/) who natively support OpenTelemetry!)

 ### How
 The way this is done is by taking a [workflow_run](https://docs.github.com/en/webhooks/webhook-events-and-payloads#workflow_run) webhook from github and reacting to `completed` events.
-When an event with the `completed` action is recieved it will be handled by the service.
-Downloading all the associated jobs of the workflow run, and generating spans.
-This workflow run trace will be exported to the configured otlp tracing backend that is configured by your app (typically a https://opentelemetry.io/docs/collector/) but in some cases it might make more sense to directly export to a specific backend.
+When an event with the `completed` action is received it will be handled by the service.
+It will fetch all the associated jobs of the workflow run from the GitHub API, and generate spans.
+This trace will be exported to the otlp tracing backend that is configured by your app (typically a https://opentelemetry.io/docs/collector/) but in some cases it might make more sense to directly export to a specific backend.

 ### TODO